 Depending on the exams taken, students can receive either one statement that includes provisional results for all their exams or statements from each exam board whose exams they sat.

-Here you can see an example of the Candidate Statement of Provisional Results (results slip) that only shows exams taken with us.
+Here you can see an example of the Candidate Statement of Provisional Results (results slip) that shows only exams taken with us.

 These results are provisional to allow: